zeropointnine/tts-audiobook-tool/README.md

 Inference can take some time, depending on the length of the source text.
 I'm getting inference speeds of 80+% using `Backend.EXL2` with an undervolted GeForce 3080Ti.
 And about 20% with an M1 MacBook Pro.

-The program can attempt to detect and fix erroneous audio genenerations by selecting `Options > Detect audio generation errors`.
+The program can detect and fix most hallucinations by selecting `[D] Detect and fix audio generation errors`.

-Additionally, if you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and press [A] to make it re-render.
+Additionally, if you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and select `[G] Generate audio` to re-render them.

 # Todos